dyedgreen/comp-phys/README.md

 There have been complaints about the graphs being generated as `.pdf` files.
 When running `make pdf`, the graphs are generated in `.pdf` format to produce a high-quality report document.
 If the marker wishes to inspect the graphs as some other format (e.g. `.png`), they are free to run `./main -graph`, in the `/project` directory.
-(Run `./main` to see available options.
-Make sure to build the project first!)
+(Run `./main` to see available options and make sure to build the project first!)

 ## Running Tests